CSV Import & Export Guide

 CSV import checklist

-Run a final pre-upload QA pass for headers, delimiters, parser warnings, and destination mapping.
+Use a platform-focused pre-upload QA pass for headers, delimiters, parser warnings, and destination mapping.

 CSV delimiters and encoding guide